rails/rails/guides/source/asset_pipeline.md

    deployment.
 This integration ensures that your JavaScript is production-ready with minimal configuration.

-The gem automatically handles entry-point discovery and configuration.
+The gem automatically handles entry-point discovery - identifying the primary JavaScript files to bundle by following Rails conventions, typically looking in directories like `app/javascript/` and configuration.
 By adhering to Rails conventions, `jsbundling-rails` simplifies the process of integrating complex JavaScript workflows into Rails projects.

 #### When Should You Use It?